Online Colleges in Vermont

 - Vermont Part-Time Grant – For students enrolled part-time in an undergraduate or certificate program that is approved by the U.S. Department of Education to participate in the Federal Title IV aid programs

-- Vermont Non-Degree Grant – For students enrolled in a non-degree (non-matriculated) course or program that will improve his/her ability to get a job or that encourages further study
+- Advancement Grant – For students enrolled in a non-degree (non-matriculated) course or program that will improve his/her ability to get a job or that encourages further study

-Each fall, VSAC compiles a booklet with information about more than 160 scholarships open to Vermont residents.
-The booklet is available in October, and you can download it or request a free printed copy.
+Each fall, VSAC compiles a booklet with information about more than 140 scholarships open to Vermont residents.
+You can view the booklet online or request a printed copy.

 Here are some scholarships you may find in the booklet: